Enhanced annuity – What they are and how to get one

 You’ve saved into a pension, and you know what you’ve got in your pot (or pots).
 Now what?

 An annuity is sometimes seen as a 'traditional pension', in that it pays you an income for the rest of your life.
 You can buy one with the money from your pension pot.
-The level of income you receive will depend on the amount of money you buy it with and the rates offered by the provider, with factors such as your health, lifestyle and where you live often coming into play.
+The level of income you receive will depend on the amount of money you buy it with and the rates offered by the provider, with factors such as your health, lifestyle and where you live often impacting the annuity rate.
 It's important that you do your research and 'shop around' to make sure you get the best deal available to you.

 What’s an enhanced annuity?

-An enhanced annuity takes things up a notch.
+An annuity pays an income for life.
 Because an annuity pays an income for the rest of your life, providers will estimate how long you are likely to live when working out how much income they can offer you.
 They'll ask for details of any health conditions and lifestyle choices that might affect your life expectancy.
 If a provider thinks any of these factors could shorten your life, they may decide to offer you an enhanced annuity, which pays a higher income than the standard rate.

 Why an annuity?